 - 2005: India’s Foreign Minister Natwar Singh calls on Pakistan High Commissioner Aziz Ahmed Khan to advocate Sarabjit Singh’s case.

 - 2006: Former Ukrainian Prime Minister Pavlo Lazarenko was sentenced to 9 years in federal prison for money laundering, wire fraud, and extortion.

 - 2006: The first legal abortion took place in Colombia today.
 After months of legal wrangling, courts thought abortion could be legal in the country in situations where the mother’s health is at risk, pregnancy is the result of rape, or the fetus is severely deformed.

 - 2009: South Korea successfully sent its first rocket into space.
-The rocket was carrying a satellite that did not go into planned orbit.
-The South Korean government termed it as ‘partial-success’.
+The rocket was carrying a satellite that did not go into the planned orbit.
+The South Korean government termed it a ‘partial success’.

 - 2010: A solar system is found for the star HD 10180, including a possible planet 1.4 times the size of Earth.

 - 2011: The Sri Lankan government withdrew the declared emergency in the country after 30 years of fighting with the LTTE.

 - 2012: Voyager 1 becomes the first manned vehicle to enter space outside the solar system.

 - 2012: Neil Armstrong, who stepped on the moon, died.